The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Hochschild cohomology of graded algebras

 \begin{remark} A multiplication on a brace algebra is equivalent to the data of a homotopy Gerstenhaber algebra in the sense of~\cite[Definition~2]{GV95}, see Theorem~3 in~\emph{op.~cit.} \end{remark}

 \begin{remark} The Gerstenhaber algebra structure on the cohomology of a brace algebra $B$ depends only on the binary brace defining the pre-Lie product and on braces of the form $\braces{m}{x,y}$, where $m\in B^{2,0}$ is a multiplication.
-In what concerns us in this article, other braces of higher arity and the brace relation are only needed to prove the claims in \Cref{defprop:braces-Gerstenhaber}.
+For the purposes of this article, other braces of higher arity and the brace relation are only needed to prove the claims in \Cref{defprop:braces-Gerstenhaber}.
 For this reason we do not define the full brace algebra structure on the Hochschild(-type) cochain complexes recalled in later sections. \end{remark}

 \begin{example} For illustration purposes, let us show that the cup product in a brace algebra $B^{\bullet,*}$ with multiplication $m\in B^{2,0}$ is associative: Firstly, since $\braces{m}{m}=0$ and $|\s m|=2-1=1$, the brace relation yields